jimmycgz/kubernetes/cka.md

 ```

 ### How to destroy the cluster and start again
 Just reset on each master and worker node, then init the master and join the worker(s).
-If you wanna change the dns/hosts config for any node, make sure the lagacy ones are reachable when reseting, and verify the new endpoints belore re-building.
+If you wanna change the dns/hosts config for any node, make sure the legacy ones are reachable when reseting, and verify the new endpoints before re-building.
 ```
 sudo kubeadm reset -f
 ```